Skyscanner/backpack-android/docs/ARCHITECTURE.md

 ### Theming

 Theming for the example app is set in the `Settings` view and saved in the local shared preferences file.

 Important classes/packages are:

 - **`{javaSrc}/SettingsActivity`**
   Activity that shows the theming configuration.

-- **`{javaSrc}/ThemeApplier`**
-  Implementation of a `onActivityCreated` callback that applies the current theme to the activity.

 - **`{javaSrc}/BackpackDemoApplication`**
-  Where all initialization logic resides, including registering the current theme.
+  Where all initialization logic resides.

 - **`{javaSrc}/data/SharedPreferences`**
   Used to read/write shared preferences for the example app, including the current theme.